auticus/Unity3rdPersonDemo/Assets/Code/ReadMe.txt

 Cinematic State Driven Camera >> Default Blend = ease In  and duration was 0.25 (0.5 default, this is how snappy it works)

+Dodging

+Goes into Player Targeting State
+He's looking at the input reader for the OnDodge there and then wires it on enter and exit.
+Then he creates OnDodge in the targeting state.

+He's basically only dodging in target state.
+This isn't what I want to do.
+I prefer the Dark Souls code method.

+He has a data type for DodgeDuration in the state machine and a DodgeLength that forces how far the player will go.
+This makes sense for this project because the animations don't control anything, and everything is done in code.

+His version of Dodging is also just dashing.

+Then he has a Dodge cool down so you can't just always dodge.

+Jumping
+He brings in a mixamo animation.
+For jump he stops at the top of the animation and deletes everything from the right.
+Then on fall he gets rid of the jump to the left portion and keeps the fall to the right.

+(its the same animation cut in half, one called jump one called fall)

+Puts the code in the jumping states.
+His force receiver deals with the jumping.

+Advanced Dodging
+Mixamo - gets the dodge right, back, forward, and left.
+These again are dash animations.
+He makes player invulnerable while dodging.

+Uses a dodging blend tree 2D simple directional.
+>> DodgeForward parameter
+>> DodgeRight parameter

+These let the dodge blend how it needs to.